11 • 10 • 2021

 - Construct a new San Antonio de los Buenos Treatment Plant in Tijuana.

-This solution is estimated to cost $627 million.
+This solution is estimated to cost more than $625 million.
 Congress appropriated $300 million for infrastructure in 2020 through the U.S.-Mexico-Canada Agreement.
 The remaining funds could come from the federal government in new legislation and/or some combination of the Border Water Infrastructure Program, the state of CA, and Mexico.

 The Comprehensive Infrastructure Solution could be implemented in phases starting with the expansion of the South Bay International Wastewater Treatment Plant (ITP).
 This comprehensive approach to the sewage problem is designed to fix the problem until at least 2050, based on population growth calculations.